apnadkarni/blt/man/vector.rst

      is the index of the last point in the vector.
   **++end**
      Adds a new point to the vector.
-It is the index of the new last point int the vector.
+It is the index of the new last point in the vector.

  *first*:\ *last*